preactjs/enzyme-adapter-preact-pure/README.md

 This issue does not apply when using Preact 10 (with preact/compat).

+### Usage with TypeScript

+This package includes type definitions for the adapter.
+Types for Enzyme are provided in the `@types/enzyme` package.

+This package includes some extensions to the types for the `preact` package to make them compatible with the types used by `@types/enzyme`.
+As long as your project imports the `enzyme-adapter-preact-pure` package somewhere, those extensions should be included in the build.

 ## Development

 After cloning the repository, you can build it and run tests as follows: